 Concepts of the human neuro-musculoskeletal system which provide function and health across the life span under normal and stress conditions.
-Every year.
-3 Credits

 HE-193 First Year Seminar Health

 Introductory level course covering topics of special interest to first year students.
 Offered only as a First Year Seminar.